zwwxw/ionic-docs/src/pages/appflow/tutorial/ios.md

 ## Generating App Store Certificate and Provisioning Profile

 iOS builds require [generating signing credentials and a provisioning profile](https://ionicframework.com/docs/appflow/package/credentials#android-credentials).
 Code Signing with a development-type build allows your app to run on a device through Xcode.
-To create a security profile on Appflow, you'll need:
+To create a Signing Certificate on Appflow, you'll need:
 * iOS development provisioning profile
 * iOS development signing certificate